 3. Term of Protection

-Patent Time Period: Usually 20 years from the date of filing for utility patents; 14 years for design patents.
+Patent: Usually 20 years from the date of filing for utility patents; 14 years for design patents.

-Copyright Time Period: Lifetime of the creator plus 70 years (for individual works).
+Copyright: Lifetime of the creator plus 70 years (for individual works).
 95 years from publication or 120 years from creation for works made for hire.

-Trademark Time Period: Indefinite, as long as the trademark is actively used and properly maintained (renewed every 10 years).
+Trademark: Indefinite, as long as the trademark is actively used and properly maintained (renewed every 10 years).

 4. Requirements for Protection

-Patent: The invention must be novel, non-obvious, and useful.
+Patent: The invention must be novel, non-obvious and useful.

 Copyright: The work must be original and fixed in a tangible medium (e.g., written down, recorded).